Helga (Elga) De Vries: Early life and education

 De Vries was born in The Netherlands.
-In 1990, she pursued her graduate studies in pharmacology at Leiden University in Leiden, The Netherlands.
-She graduated in 1995 and then pursued her postdoctoral training at University College London in the United Kingdom supported by the Marie-Curie Fellowship.
+In 1990, she began her graduate studies in pharmacology at Leiden University in Leiden, The Netherlands.
+She graduated in 1995 and pursued postdoctoral training at University College London in the United Kingdom with the support of a Marie-Curie Fellowship.

 Career and research

-After completing her postdoctoral research, De Vries received the VIDI grant from the Dutch research council (NWO) which supported her to start her own lab in Amsterdam at the Amsterdam University Medical Center (Universitair Medische Centra) in Amsterdam, The Netherlands.
+After completing her postdoctoral research, De Vries received the VIDI grant from the Dutch research council (NWO), which supported her in starting her own lab in Amsterdam at the Amsterdam University Medical Centers (Universitair Medische Centra).
 De Vries holds the title of Full Professor in the Department of Molecular Cell Biology and Immunology.
 As the principal investigator of a lab, she focuses her research program on brain-immune interactions in the context of neurological diseases.
-She probes how blood brain barrier disruptions impact the immune cells in the brain, and how neurovascular biology impacts the inflammatory state of the brain.
-Her research has led to novel insights into the role of blood brain interactions in Multiple Sclerosis and Alzheimer's Disease.
-She has found that alterations of the neurovascular unit precipitate neurodegenerative diseases and these diseases are also marked by plaque deposits in brain vasculature which impacts brain homeostasis and disease progression.
+She investigates how blood brain barrier disruptions impact the immune cells in the brain, and how neurovascular biology impacts the inflammatory state of the brain.
+Her research has led to novel insights into the role of blood brain interactions in Multiple Sclerosis and Alzheimer's Disease., finding that alterations of the neurovascular unit precipitate neurodegenerative diseases.
+These diseases are also marked by plaque deposits in brain vasculature, which impacts brain homeostasis and disease progression.

 De Vries is a leader in the field of neuroimmunology and neurovascular interactions.
-As such, she leads and directs multiple national and international groups to support collaboration and scientific discoveries in Blood Brain Barrier research and neuroimmunology research towards finding treatments for disease.
-De Vries is a member of the management team at the Multiple Sclerosis Centrum Amsterdam, she was the chair of the 2011 Cerebral Vascular Biology Meeting held in Leiden, The Netherlands, and in 2013 she was elected to the International Brain Barriers Society council.
+She leads and directs multiple national and international groups to support collaboration and scientific discoveries in Blood Brain Barrier research and neuroimmunology research towards finding treatments for disease.
+De Vries is a member of the management team at the Multiple Sclerosis Centrum Amsterdam, was the chair of the 2011 Cerebral Vascular Biology Meeting held in Leiden, The Netherlands, and was elected to the International Brain Barriers Society council in 2013.
 In 2015, she founded Brendinn Therapeutics (Brain Endothelial Innovation) and serves as chair to oversee translational and clinical innovations in treating brain diseases through targeting brain-vascular interactions.
-To promote research on the blood brain barrier, De Vries, along with fellow Dutch Colleagues, founded the Dutch Blood Brain Barrier Network (BBBNedwork).
-De Vries also promotes and leads blood brain barrier research on the international scale as she was recently elected as the President of the International Brain Barrier Society.
+To promote research on the blood brain barrier, De Vries, along with fellow Dutch colleagues, founded the Dutch Blood Brain Barrier Network (BBBNedwork).
+De Vries also promotes and leads blood brain barrier research on the international scale and was recently elected as the President of the International Brain Barrier Society.